 Advancing research together.

 SMART IRB is a platform designed to ease common challenges and burdens associated with multisite human subjects research.
 Through a flexible master IRB reliance agreement, standard operating procedures, as well as complementary tools and resources, SMART IRB helps streamline human subjects research while maintaining strong protections for participants.
-The SMART IRB Agreement eliminates the time and effort typically required to negotiate an IRB authorization agreement for each new study; a Reviewing IRB as well as relying institutions can then be designated on a study-by-study basis via the electronic Reliance system.
+The SMART IRB Agreement eliminates the time and effort typically required to negotiate an IRB authorization agreement for each new study; a Reviewing IRB as well as relying institutions can then be designated on a study-by-study basis via the Online Reliance System.
 This model can be used for a range of research, from large clinical trials to two-site collaborations.
 Clinical investigators can obtain trial results faster, and ultimately speed development of new diagnostics, treatments, and preventative measures for patients.

 Institutions participating in SMART IRB enjoy the following benefits: